 The business model of Innova was developed at the same time as the school experience.
 Designers leveraged the economies of scale that come from building a network of schools and centralized tools, such as data systems that allow all the schools to learn together.

 The project has allowed Innova to open more schools at an affordable cost to families, ultimately giving more of Peru’s youth the chance to compete in the global economy.
 This comprehensive approach to system design ranks as one of Latin America’s most ambitious privately funded educational projects, and is on track to become the largest private school network in the region by 2018.
-To date, Innova has opened 41 schools, with more than 32,000 students enrolled.
+To date, Innova has opened 49 schools, with over 2000 teachers and more than 37,000 students enrolled.

 A good system design doesn’t end with strategy.
 The work on Innova Schools also had a huge influence on the $3 billion company, according to Rodriguez-Pastor.
 Through the creation of new roles and an aligned set of values, Innova’s central office has become a much more nimble and creative organization.
 They’re constantly scanning the world for inspiration in how to best educate their students, while building out the new innovations.
 They realize that design thinking can become an integrated part of their daily management of this growing network of schools.